dynamicmobility/mat-hopper/README.md

-# mm-hopper
+# mat-hopper
 This repository provides a simulation environment for one-legged hopping that models physical material designs.
-This repository is intended to accompany our ICRA 2025 submission titled ``Materials Matter: A Case Study for Evaluating Functional Advantages of Bio-Inspired Materials via Simulated Robotic Hopping''.
+This repository is intended to accompany our ICRA 2025 submission titled ``Materials Matter: Investigating Functional Advantages of Bio-Inspired Materials via Simulated Robotic Hopping''.

 ## Simulation Setup